 These terms should be read in conjunction with:

-which together govern the submission of Notices.
+which (as amended from time to time) together govern the submission of Notices.

 Notice Placers, as defined below, may place a Notice in The Gazette either because there is a statutory requirement to do so, or to do so voluntarily to put information in The Gazette in order to create an official record of fact.
 All Notice Placers must have the authority to place the notice that they submit for publishing.
 TSO, as the Publisher, is required to verify the authority of Notice Placers who place Notices and has the authority to refuse to publish Notices from Notice Placers whose authority cannot be effectively verified.